-THE Madrid Convention takes effect the first of 1934.

-A number of changes then effective in the Q Code and miscellaneous abbreviations will be of general ham interest.
+HE Madrid Convention takes effect the first of 1934.
+THE Madrid Convention takes energy in the Q Code and A number of changes then effective in the Q Code and miscellaneous abbreviations will be of general ham interest.

-QRV once again means "Are you ready!"
-(Since 1929 the interpretation "Shall I send a series of V's?" has been effective.)
+QRV once again means "Are you ready?"
+(Since 1929 the interpretation "Shall I send a series of V's?" has been effeotive.)
 After January 1, 1934, our self-adopted MK? will not be required to assist the traffic handler.
 "QRV" will again be full of meaning to the traffic-handling brotherhood.